Yeardley

 Yeardley (also: Yeardlea, Yeardlee, Yeardleigh, Yeardlie, or Yardley) is a given name and a surname.
-The name means "enclosed meadow" but could also mean a bullying and poisonous cow.
+The name means "enclosed meadow".
 As a given name, it is predominantly a male's name but may also be a female's name.

 Notable people with the given name Yeardley include voice actress Yeardley Smith and lacrosse player and murder victim Yeardley Love.
 Nicknames given to Yeardley are "Lee" and "Yard".

 A notable person with the surname Yeardley is George Yeardley (1587–1627), plantation owner and Governor of Virginia.